 4. It is not necessary to show that any person has actually been deceived or misled as a result of a claim.
 Similarly, the monetary value of a transaction is not relevant to whether a claim is materially false or misleading.

-5. It is also not necessary to show that a claim was made to Canadian consumers (i.e., as opposed to cross-border marketing) or was made in a publicly accessible place (i.e., the sections can apply to more “private” marketing events/seminars, telemarketing activities, etc.).
+5. It is also not necessary to show that a claim was made to Canadian consumers (i.e., cross-border misleading advertising can be caught) or was made in a publicly accessible place (i.e., the sections can apply to more “private” marketing events/seminars, telemarketing activities, etc.).

-In addition to the “general” misleading advertising provisions, the Competition Act also contains a number of other criminal and civil provisions that prohibit or regulate specific types of marketing practices, including deceptive telemarketing, deceptive prize notices, double ticketing, multi-level marketing, pyramid selling schemes, representations not based on adequate and proper tests, false or misleading ordinary selling price claims, misleading or unauthorized use of tests and testimonials, bait and switch selling, selling products above advertised prices and promotional contests.
+In addition to the “general” misleading advertising provisions, the Competition Act also contains a number of other criminal and civil provisions that prohibit or regulate specific types of marketing practices, including deceptive telemarketing, deceptive prize notices, double ticketing, multi-level marketing, pyramid selling schemes, performance claims, false or misleading ordinary selling price claims, testimonials, bait and switch selling, selling products above advertised prices and promotional contests.

 Some of these provisions are discussed below.